 Other notable musical abortions include “Brokebuck Brexit Stomp” “She’s A Shaved Man Now” “Yes, I’m A Right Count” and “Immigrant Sung” a new one, crafted by the four snakes while having tea with Tubby Rubberneck and the devil.

-Twotson gave out 14 kilos of a substitute for coke called Jonesin.
+Twotson gave out 14 kilos of substitute coke, that he called Jonesin.
 The pale crowd chomped it up like good little consumers.
 Happy consumers.
 Next came a special guest appearance by DJ J Peedhimself, doing an impression of Christopher Lee while singing on the Prick Pop anthem “Stairway To Oblivious”, a song about a bridge made of kippers.
 “The planet will turn to stone, and our lives will cease forever, because of Muslim immigrants,” said Mr Dulles.
 “We are already living on a big stone called earth”.

 A group of hardcore Prick Poppers broke away from the festival, and started to cause a disturbance in the city streets, throwing things, breaking stuff, and pulling up plants.
 One total dick wad picked up a brick and hurled it through a window, which by quantum entanglement and the flow of this book, became the inciting incident that set Plush up to pull the rudder and avoid the upcoming waterfall.
 Pull up!